openwisp/ansible-openwisp2/README.md

 `openwisp2.mydomain.com` WITH AN IP ADDRESS**, otherwise email sending through postfix will break, causing 500 internal server errors on some operations.

-If you are trying to deploy to a server running **Fedora 28** or newer, it is necessary to add `ansible_python_interpreter=/usr/bin/python3` to the end of the hostname.

-    [openwisp2]
-    openwisp2.mydomain.com ansible_python_interpreter=/usr/bin/python3

 Create playbook file
 --------------------